Generate a Terraform provider from an OpenAPI document

 2. Provide examples: Use examples in your OpenAPI document to illustrate how resources and attributes should be configured.
 Speakeasy leverages these examples to generate usage snippets that users can refer to when starting with your provider.

-The Swagger Pet Store generates the following usage snippet for the pet resource:
+The Swagger Petstore generates a usage snippet for the pet resource similar to the following:

 "petstore_pet" "my_pet" {